lu1993/HDR/README.md

 In this project, we want to compare the performance of variaous classification algotithms in handwritten digits recognition based on not only accuracy but also training and recognition time.

+## **Data**
+#### 1. 'toy' dataset

+We reduce the MNIST dateset to a 'toy' dataset and use R programming to show the mathematical principles of the models and run them on the 'toy' dataset.

+The 'toy' dataset is store in files digits.RData.
+There are 5,000 images in the training set and 10,000 images in the test set with equal number of images for each class.
+Each image is a 20*20 pixel square.
+The pixel values are 0 or 1.The training set is stored in a 10\*500\*20\*20 array and the test set is stored in a 10\*1000\*20\*20 array.

+#### 2. MNIST dataset
+There are 600,000 images in the training set and 100,000 images in the test set.
+Each image is a 28*28 pixel square.
+The pixel values are gray scale between 0 and 255.

 ## **Challenge**

 The followings are challenges that we face and the solutions that we come up with.